 We’ll explain more about our trek insurance policy.

-How much trek insurance costs
+How much does trek insurance cost

-Which period is trek insurance valid for
+For what period is trek insurance valid

 What our trek insurance covers

 Once you register and make a payment for the trek you’ll be issued a policy document.
 The document will contain details about what expenses will be covered.
 Also included with be the contact details for rescue and claims processing and reimbursement.

 Our trek insurance is for a total sum of Rs.
 3,25,000.
 Below are all the expenses it covers:

 1. Hospitalisation Expenses for Injuries - INR 1,00,000

 2. Medical Evacuation (Air or Road) - INR 1,00,000